daviddprtma/daviddprtma/README.md

 ### Introducing Myself
 <p align="center">
   <p>Hello My Name is David Pratama.
 Iam 22 years old.
 Iam study in University of Surabaya (Ubaya) and Iam take as a student in
     IT field.
-I have a nice family who always support me to become as Database Administrator(DBA) soon.
+I have a nice family who always support me to become as Database Administrator(DBA) soon or Laravel Developer 🏅.
 I also started as a streamer in twitch from  July 2022 until now.
 If you want to know me well, just say hi and welcome to the my party.
 Not so long to know me, here's the link for my twitch channel https://m.twitch.tv/mrdavidds .